kachick/dotfiles/nixos/desktop/GUI.md

 Q: [Broken cursor as white square](https://github.com/NixOS/nixpkgs/issues/140505#issuecomment-1637341617)\
 A: `dconf reset /org/gnome/desktop/interface/cursor-theme`

+## IME

+Don't use fcitx5.
+It made crashes.
+See GH-1128 for detail.

+Mozc cannot import the exported keybindings with CLI.\
+So you should manually import it from GUI if setting up Desktop Environment on new hosts.

 ## KDE

 The definition will be recorded in `~/.config/kglobalshortcutsrc`, however editing and managing by hand is a hard thing.